 Vancouver is experiencing many of the same challenges facing cities around the world, including the influx of foreign capital, economic shifts, addressing Indigenous needs, growing polarization, and environmental concerns.
 The insights contained within this volume will be invaluable to scholars and practitioners around the world grappling with these issues.

-Penny Gurstein is a professor and former director of the School of Community and Regional Planning, Faculty of Applied Science, at the University of British Columbia.
+Penny Gurstein is a professor and former director of the School of Community and Regional Planning at the University of British Columbia.
 She is the co-editor of Learning Civil Societies: Shifting Contexts for Democratic Planning and Governance.
 Tom Hutton is a professor at the Centre for Human Settlements in the School of Community and Regional Planning at the University of British Columbia.
 His most recent book is Cities and the Cultural Economy.

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now